FtZzy/vim-conf/README.md

 ### Redaction

-The writing is easier with the [autocompletion](https://github.com/vim-scripts/AutoComplPop).
-You can also use the [tabulation](https://github.com/ervandew/supertab) to choose.
+The writing is easier with the [deoplete](https://github.com/Shougo/deoplete.nvim).

 You can insert or delete brackets, parentheses, quotes and more containers in [pair](https://github.com/jiangmiao/auto-pairs).